 Addressing the missing data

 The outcomes will be presented as the mean differences (MDs) / standardized mean differences (SMDs) with 95% confidence intervals (CI) unless otherwise stated for continuous variable.
-For dichotomous data the effect estimate is risk ratios (RRs) with 95% CI.
+The odds ratios (ORs) or risk ratio (RRs) with 95% CI will be expressed as the dichotomous data.
 If there is strong evidence of homogeneous effects through findings, using a model of random effects we will mainly sum up a low probability of bias results.
 The meta-analysis of random effects will be viewed with due consideration of the full range of outcomes, preferably by providing an interval of predictions.
 In each study, the predicted range for the true treatment effect will be specified using the prediction interval.
-The quality of evidence of the included studies in the review will be assessed using the Grading of Recommendations Assessment, Development, and Evaluation (GRADE) system.
+The quality of evidence of the included studies in the review will be assessed using Grading of Recommendations Assessment, Development and Evaluation (GRADE) system.
 This system grades quality of evidence at 4 levels: high (4), moderate (3), low (2), and very low (1) .

 Subgroup analyses and investigation of heterogeneity

-In the meta-analysis, we will not record the findings of the sample as the pooled effect estimate if there is an event of major scientific, analytical, or empirical variability.
-Using a standard Chi-square test (significance level of = 0.1) we will recognize the heterogeneity.
+In the meta-analysis, we will not record the findings of the sample as the pooled effect estimate if there is any the event of major scientific, analytical, or empirical variability.
+Using a standard Chi-square test (significance level of \(\alpha\) = 0.1) we will recognize the heterogeneity.
 Using the I2 statistics, inconsistency across studies will be quantified.
 It is considered to be a high level of inconsistency if an I2 statistic is 75% or more.
 If there is significant variability, we will aim to identify potential explanations for this by analyzing the features of the specific study and other subgroups.
-Subgroup analyses of factors such as gender, age, country, type, and mode of intervention and outcome measures (or different time points) will be carried out to explore the interaction between them.
+Subgroup analyses of factors such as gender, age, country, type, and mode of intervention and outcome measures will be carried out to explore the interaction between them.